 How is China pursuing RMB internationalisation?

-To establish the renminbi as a major international currency for investment, invoicing and foreign exchange reserves, China has undertaken a series of impressive initiatives over the past decade or so, with varying degrees of success.
+To establish the renminbi as a major international currency for investment, invoicing and foreign exchange reserves, China has undertaken a series of impressive initiatives over the past decade or so.

 To achieve these goals, China will need to: